learn-co-curriculum/dsc-accessing-data-with-pandas-lab/README.md

     24

-In the world cup history, how matches had more than 5 goals in total?
+In the world cup history, how many matches had 5 or more goals in total?

 ```python